dskemp/courtdata/content/cases/ot2017/16-1276/index.md

 - "Kannon K. Shanmugam"
 - "Daniel L. Geyser"
 - "Christopher G. Michel"
+roles:
+- "on behalf of the Petitioner"
+- "on behalf of the Respondent"
+- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Respondent"
 tags:
 topics:
 summary: "The Dodd-Frank Wall Street Reform and Consumer Protection Act’s anti-retaliation provision does not extend to an individual, like Somers, who has not reported a violation of the securities laws to the Securities and Exchange Commission."